 My goodness, how children’s entertainment has changed.
 I remember many years ago when my kids were young, we used VHS tapes so they could watch their favorite shows.
 We watched shows such as the dreaded Barney, The Big Comfy Couch, Veggie Tales, Muppets and Wee Sing.
-On our book shelf we dedicated a couple of shelves to children’s videos.
+On our bookshelf, we dedicated a couple of shelves to children’s videos.

 Although the videos kept children entertained long enough to allow me to prepare dinner and get it to the table, the downside was the songs became permanently implanted in my head and I couldn’t get them out.
-Every time I heard a fire truck with its sirens blaring my mind would immediate go to Baby Bop’s rendition of “Hurry, hurry, catch that fire truck!”
+Every time I heard a fire truck with its sirens blaring my mind would immediately go to Baby Bop’s rendition of “Hurry, hurry, catch that fire truck!”
 UGH!

 There were some songs, though, that were cute and became family jokes.
 Like the Muppets Fat Cat that Sat on a Hat or the Glutton that ate the last button.
-As my kids grew up and video characters changed, I sometimes longed for the innocence of the Wee Sing Tusky the Elephant or dare I say Barney.
+As my kids grew up and video characters changed, I sometimes longed for the innocence of the Wee Sing Tusky the Elephant or dare I say, Barney.

 Don’t misunderstand me.
 There are still some really terrific videos out there for kids.
 I happened upon a wonderful group called Badanamu.
 If you haven’t checked them out yet, I would suggest you do.
 My grandson and I love dancing to Po Pow Pay, and rocking out to Ponytail and Umpa Mumpa.
 There are also the various alphabet and counting songs where Badanamu puts their own authentic spin.
 Their spin makes the videos fun to watch for children and adults.